Skip Global navigation and goto content

 Healthy Seminole.
 Eat well, Live well, Play well

-With over 200 engaged community partners, the Healthy Seminole Collaborative vision is to be the healthiest county in Florida (according to the County Health Rankings).
-Its mission is to collaborate with community partners to advance health, wellness, and quality of life for all Seminole County residents.
-This mission is fulfilled through three subcommittees: Chronic Conditions, Mental Health and Substance Use Disorders, and Social and Economic Factors.
-The subcommittees are in alignment with identified priorities established by the 2023-2026 Community Health Improvement Plan (CHIP) (PDF 2.2MB) after evaluating health needs reported in the 2022 Community Health Needs Assessment (CHNA) (PDF 29.8 MB).
+With over 200 engaged community partners, the Healthy Seminole Collaborative vision is to be the healthiest county in Florida.
+Its mission is to collaborate with community partners to advance health, wellness, and quality of life for Seminole County residents.
 Below a summary of each of the priorities:

 Chronic Conditions Priority Area - Cancer, heart disease, stroke, diabetes, and other illnesses related to poor lifestyle choices are among the most common health problems affecting people of all ages, socioeconomic statuses, and racial and ethnic groups.
-Risk factors – lack of physical activity, poor nutrition, tobacco use, excessive alcohol use, the environment, and social and economic factors – are associated with much of the illness, suffering and early death related to chronic diseases and conditions.
+Risk factors – lack of physical activity, poor nutrition, tobacco use, and excessive alcohol use – are associated with much of the illness, suffering and early death related to chronic diseases and conditions.

-Mental Health and Substance Use Disorders Priority Area - According to the Centers for Disease Control and Prevention (CDC), mental health includes emotional, psychological, and social well-being.
+Mental Health and Substance Use Disorders Priority Area - Mental health includes emotional, psychological, and social well-being.
 It affects how people think, feel, and act.
 It also helps determine stress management, relation to others, and healthy choices.
 Mental health is important at every stage of life, from childhood and adolescence through adulthood.
 Mental and emotional well-being empowers individuals to realize their own abilities, cope with the normal stresses of life, work productively and contribute to their communities.
 Prevention and early intervention strategies that work to address mental health and substance use disorders are essential for ensuring optimal mental and physical health.

 Every year during plan cycle, the collaborative conducts an annual review to identify emerging health threats that need to be addressed and revise plan accordingly.